TpainMcain/10-SVG-Logo-Maker/README.md

 * Navigate to index.js in the terminal.
 * type node index.js in the terminal to initilize the app.
 * Follow prompts to define your logo.
-* Open the generated SVG.logo with a web browser to see your logo!
+* Open the generated logo.SVG with a web browser to see your logo!
 ### Visual Walkthrough